ldn-softdev/jtc/README.md

-4. dump all URLs and their corresponding names, preferably wrap found pairs in JSON:
+4. dump all the URLs and their corresponding names, preferably wrap found pairs in JSON:
 ```
 bash $ jtc -w"<url>l+0" -w "<url>l+0 [-1] [name]" -jl Bookmarks
 [